sairitvikb/Yelp-Boost-optimization-recommendation-system/README.md

    ```
    Replace `<folder_path>`, `<val_file>`, and `<output_file>` with the appropriate paths.
 3. The script generates predictions in the specified `<output_file>` and prints the RMSE and error distribution.
+## Hyperparameter Tuning

+- Hyperparameter tuning for XGBoost and CatBoost is implemented using Optuna.
+- The tuning code is commented out due to time constraints and unavailability of Optuna in certain environments.